UAE's aerospace dream blooms in the desert

 The resinous black material will be moulded into aircraft parts and baked in a high-pressure autoclave oven.
 The resulting structure is lighter and stronger than traditional aluminium, allowing airlines to save weight and burn less fuel.
 Each piece is tested with giant ultrasound scanners for invisible flaws.

-The result of their work is a row of gleaming white "flap track fairings" - canoe-shaped pods that stick out from under a jetliner's wings to house the mechanism for deploying the flaps.
-They will end up on Airbus A330s and soon on A380s.

-Last month Strata signed a $1 billion deal to make composites for Boeing, with an aim to be sole supplier of vertical tailfins for the 787 Dream liner by the end of the decade.
+Last month Strata signed a $1 billion deal to make composites for Boeing (BA.N), with an aim to be sole supplier of vertical tailfins for the 787 Dreamliner by the end of the decade.

 Strata and others are now chasing a possible future contract for flaps on the Airbus A320 that could net another $1 billion.